MadIceTea/website-personal/content/posts/package-in-the-mail.md

 This Hacktoberfest was my first one, and it was exciting.
 I had some minor edits for a couple of the repositories I contributed to, but they were always quite willing to accept.
 I submitted the following:

+* various edits that began this site; including adjustments to menu weight, extra button settings, and the beginning of an experimental process to host files directly on this website
 * various edits in content, security hardening, and typos (including one major blocker that affected backend-frontend CMS post publishing) for a PEAK Student Council website
-* various edits that began this site; including adjustments to weight, extra button settings, and the beginning of an experimental process to host files directly on this website

 ### Background